pricing guides · June 3, 2026 · 6 min read

 Once you have the written quote, this is the time to ask questions and refine your order.
 Common things to revisit:

-Crossing the truckload threshold.
-Orders of 5,000 BF or more drop to truckload pricing ($3.60/BF base instead of $4.90/BF).
-If you are close to that threshold, adding a few more pieces can sometimes save you money on the whole order.
-Worth checking.
+Crossing the volume threshold.
+Orders of 4,000 BF or more drop to Volume pricing at $3.60 per board foot base, instead of the $4.25 Standard rate.
+If you are close to that threshold, adding a few more pieces can save you money on the whole order, because the lower rate applies to the entire quantity rather than only the pieces above the line.
+Worth checking every time.

 Dimensional alternatives.
 Sometimes a slightly different dimension is significantly cheaper or has better availability.
 We will flag this if relevant.